tomasferrarisenda/automate-all-the-things-transcendence/README.md

 ## Description

+We nee to make sure Sealed Secret has been successfully deployed before running this pipeline.
+Verify this on the ArgoCD web UI.

 <!-- We've improved our Sealed Secrets pipeline.
 We've made ir more recyclable.
 Now it will generate any secret of type "generic".
 You'll just need to pass in the required values and voilá. -->

 Up until now, we have been leaving our Kubernetes secrtes exposed in our repo.
 Anyone with access to the repo could see the what the password for the Redis DBs were.
 Technically, they were base64 encoded, but anyone could easily decode them.